DEVSENSE/phptools-docs/docs/vs/Debugging/remote-debug.md

 - **Server URL:** is the full public URL where the remote server hosts the PHP application.
 - **Xdebug port:** matches the configured Xdebug port number (aka "remote port" or "client port").
 Xdebug (the debugging extension installed on the remote server) will contact Visual Studio on this port number.
 See [configuring Xdebug](configuring-xdebug) for more details.
 - **Path Mapping** is _optional_ set of directories mapping paths on the remote computer to the corresponding paths on the local computer.
 This allows convenient debugging of the remote code locally.
+If it's not set, it will be determined automatically.
 - **DBGp Proxy** is standard proxy configuration allowing more developers debugging the same remote project.
 Configure the values according your proxy.
 See [multi-user debugging](multi-user) for more details.
 Note, the DBGp Proxy key gets generated automatically based on user's name or their computer' name.

 ## Starting the debug